Ritesh001-Git/fast-api/README.md

 We will use SQLAlchemy ORM (Object Relational Mapper) so we can treat database tables as Python classes and rows as objects.

+## WHAT IS AUTHENTICATION VS AUTHORIZATION?

+### Authentication:
+This is the process of verifying who a user is - usually through a login system (like email + password).
+Only authenticated users should access certain parts of your API.

+### Authorization:
+After authentication, authorization determines what the authenticated user is allowed to do - e.g., regular user vs admin.
+Simple Example:

+**Authentication** = User proves they are user123 **Authorization** = User123 can view their own data but not delete another user's data